Discovering and Reasoning of Causality in the Hidden World with Large Language Models: Empirical Analysis of

-\para{Factor proposal} The quantitative results on \pain benchmark are given in Table~\ref{table:neuropathic}.
+\paragraph{Factor proposal} The quantitative results on \pain benchmark are given in Table~\ref{table:neuropathic}.
+PA, AN, and OT refer to the parents, ancestors, and others, respectively.
+Accuracy and F1 measure the recovery of the causal ancestors.
 Similarly, we can find that \ours consistently outperforms all of the baselines regardless of which LLMs are incorporated.
 In particular, even with the weakest backbone model, i.e.,\llama-7b, \ours can still effectively leverage the intrinsic rich knowledge and beat the baselines with more powerful LLMs.

-\para{Causal relation recovery} Fig.~\ref{fig:faithful_ground_truth} shows the causal graph obtained by FCI running on the original data, where we can find that several causal relations cannot hold on the data.
+\paragraph{Causal relation recovery} Fig.~\ref{fig:faithful_ground_truth} shows the causal graph obtained by FCI running on the original data, where we can find that several causal relations cannot hold on the data.
 As shown in Fig.~\ref{fig:causal_graph_neuro}, when using LLMs to perform the reasoning, LLMs cannot identify the faithfulness issues.
 In contrast, \ours can imply faithful causal insights.